 “Wait for it!”
 Harry commanded as he watched the ship tare through the raging waves.

 “Open fire!”
 The entire area was suddenly shining as spells flew through the air towards the oncoming vessel.
-Many of the spells hit their target as they crashed against the ship, some of the spells even tearing pieces off.
+Many of the spells hit their target as they crashed against the ship, some of the spells even tearing pieces off and smashing through windows.

 “It’s not slowing them!”
 Lance cried out as he sent a well-aimed Reductor Curse.
 Harry sent off one final curse of his own and then lowered his wand as he watched the collision.

-The ship crashed into the stone path and tore through it.
+The ship crashed into the stone path and tore through it as though it were made of water.
 Harry watched as large chunks of the prison’s walkway fell in to the ocean as the spells still being fired at the ship illuminated the destruction in a variety of colours.
-More and more Aurors ceased fire as they watched the giant craft pounding through, heading straight towards them.
+More and more Aurors ceased fire as they watched the giant craft pounding through, wood and stone flying everywhere as it headed straight towards them.
 Harry could feel the earth beneath him shake as it draw closer until eventually, the ship hit the main island making the entire area tremor.

 “Hold your ground!”
 Harry called out, re-aiming his wand.
 None of the Aurors needed telling twice as they all mimicked Harry in retargeting the ship, though a chilled silence filled the air as they did so.